Humanitarian aid: Understanding the tension between action and analysisBy Jeannie Annan ‒ 3.11.2014

 Jeannie Annan is the IRC’s director of research and evaluation.
 You can follow her on Twitter at @JRAnnan.

-The International Rescue Committee is hosting a new blog offering critical insights into humanitarian action and development.
-Inspired by Daniel Kahneman's notion of Thinking, Fast & Slow, IRC and invited experts will analyze the effectiveness of aid delivery and explore the tension between acting immediately to address pressing problems and acting slowly to build an evidence base.
-Posts will also reflect on how to apply these lessons to different contexts, mitigate unintended consequences and shape policies.
+On the IRC’s Acting, Fast & Slow blog, IRC and invited experts analyze the effectiveness of aid — from funding to delivery — and explore the tensions between acting immediately to address pressing problems and acting slowly to build an evidence base.
+Fast & Slow posts also reflect on how to apply these lessons to different contexts, mitigate unintended consequences and shape policies.

 These posts represent the personal views of contributing individuals and do not represent formal positions of the International Rescue Committee.